Rita Bahuguna Joshi

-Rita Bahuguna Joshi (born 22 July 1949) is an Indian politician and was cabinet minister in the Government of Uttar Pradesh.
+Rita Bahuguna Joshi (born 22 July 1949) is an Indian politician and a former cabinet minister in the Government of Uttar Pradesh.
 She was the president of the Uttar Pradesh Congress Committee from 2007 to 2012.
-She is the daughter of Hemwati Nandan Bahuguna, a former Chief Minister of the Indian state of Uttar Pradesh.
-She joined Bharatiya Janata Party on 20 October 2016.
-She was elected to the Lok Sabha, lower house of the Parliament of India from Allahabad, Uttar Pradesh in the 2019 Indian general election as a member of the Bharatiya Janata Party.
+She is the daughter of Hemwati Nandan Bahuguna, a former chief minister of the Indian state of Uttar Pradesh.
+She joined Bharatiya Janata Party (BJP) on 20 October 2016.
+She was elected to the Lok Sabha, lower house of the Parliament of India from Allahabad, Uttar Pradesh in the 2019 Indian general election as a BJP member.

 Early life

 Rita Bahuguna Joshi is daughter of Late H. N. Bahuguna, former Chief Minister of U.P.
 Her mother, Late Kamla Bahuguna, was an ex-MP.
 She holds an MA and a PhD in History and is a professor in Medieval and Modern History at the University of Allahabad.
 She is also a recipient of a United Nations Award of Excellence as being among the "Most Distinguished Women Mayor in South Asia".
 She authored two history books before joining the Indian National Congress.
-She was also a professor in Medieval and Modern History at the University of Allahabad.

 Political career

-Rita Bahuguna held the post of mayor of Allahabad from 1995–2000.
+Rita Bahuguna held the post of mayor of Allahabad from 1995 to 2000.
 She is a former vice-president of the National Council of Women, has been president of the All India Mahila Congress since 2003 and of the Uttar Pradesh Congress Committee since September 2007.
 She has twice contested unsuccessfully in elections to the Lok Sabha. the lower house of the Parliament of India.
 She was elected a Member of the Legislative Assembly for the Lucknow Cantonment in the 2012 state elections..
 She contested the 2014 Lok Sabha elections from Lucknow and lost.

 She joined BJP on 20-Oct-2016 in presence of BJP president Amit Shah after spending 24 years in Congress.